kevincuallado/gr0und-s3ct0r.github.io/_drafts/contribute-to-ansible.markdown

-# How to contribute to the ansible project
+# How to contribute on Ansible project

 ## Introduction

-Because we find Ansible, just awsome, we would like to share our experience about contributing to it.
+Because we find Ansible, just awsome, we would like to share our experience about contributing on it.
-We will see, step-by-step, how to contribute to Ansible and generally on a lot of open-source projects.
+We will see, step-by-step, how to contribute on Ansible and generally on a lot of open-source projects.
 We so will begin it by refreshing you on what is Ansible.
 Next we will see four steps, how to set-up your environment, how to develop on it, how to perform your first pull-request and then we will se the best process to have your request accepted.